fusiondew/Xeverous.github.io/content/generic/glossary.md

 `reference` - an alias to a variable or constant.
 Does not offer all possibilities of pointers, but it safer and easier to optimize.
 (In C++) references to references do not exist (C++ implements reference collapsing).
 References must always be initialized and always point to valid object.
 In higher level languages references can be null but still don't offer pointer arithmetics.

 `RVO` (or `NRVO`) - (named) return value optimization.
 In C++ function returning local temporaries by value are optimized out or to at least move operations.
 This allows to return any big object from the function without any unnecessary copies.
+Note: this optimization does not exist in C.

 `segfault` - [Segmentation Fault]((https://en.wikipedia.org/wiki/Segmentation_fault)).
 Error caused by dereferencing an invalid poitner (not necessarily a null pointer) or violating virtual memory access.